revitron/installer/README.md

 > Note that the installer requires Git to be installed on your system!

+1. In case **Git** is not already installed &mdash; [download](https://git-scm.com/download/win) and install Git.
-1. Right-click [here](https://raw.githubusercontent.com/revitron/installer/master/install.bat) to download the installer
+2. Right-click [here](https://raw.githubusercontent.com/revitron/installer/master/install.bat) to download the installer.
+   Make sure it keeps the `.bat` extension.
-2. Move the `install.bat` to the directory, where you want to install pyRevit
+3. Move the `install.bat` to the directory, where you want to install pyRevit
-3. Double-click the installer
-4. Start Revit once and close it again
-5. Start Revit a second time &mdash; the installation should be finished after the second start
+4. Double-click the `install.bat` file to start the installation and wait until the **CMD** window closes.
+5. Start **Revit**